Introduction to Azure security

 Azure Advisor

 Azure Advisor is a personalized cloud consultant that helps you to optimize your Azure deployments.
-It analyzes your resource configuration and usage telemetry.
+It analyzes your resource configuration and usage data.
 It then recommends solutions to help improve the performance, security, and reliability of your resources while looking for opportunities to reduce your overall Azure spend.
 Azure Advisor provides security recommendations, which can significantly improve your overall security posture for solutions you deploy in Azure.
 These recommendations are drawn from security analysis performed by Microsoft Defender for Cloud.

 Applications